Graupl/graupl/docs/quick-start.md

 # Quick Start

-::: info Documentation to be written
+::: info Documentation not complete

 - Add the most basic example of including Graupl in a project and using a few utilities and/or components.